JPvalto92/JPvalto92/README.md

 ## 🚀 About Me

-- 🎓 Bachelor's Degree in International Business Administration
+- 🎓 Degree in International Business Administration
 - 📊 Knowledge in SQL, Power BI and Excel
 - 🌍 Experience in Market Intelligence & International Trade Analysis
 - 📈 Passionate about data-driven decision making